uc-cdis/gen3-discovery-ai/README.md

 ### Setup

-This documented setup all relies on our `TopicChainOpenAiQuestionAnswerRAG` Topic Chain, which is the default as of now.
+This documented setup relies on both our Google Vertex AI support **and** OpenAI support.

+> OpenAI is **NOT** intended for production use in Gen3 (due to FedRAMP requirements).

+#### Google Application Credentials

+Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable as the path to a valid credentials JSON file (likely a service account key).

 #### OpenAI Key